justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-shipping-engine/README.md

 }
 ```

-> The last helper method in our example does most of the work in processing, so we can more easily call it from the `getCommerceShippingOptions` method.
-First, after initializing a list to use for our finalized options, we use our `_getCommerceShippingFixedOptions` helper method to get our initial list of shipping options.
-Then, for each option, we either skip it (if the option is address restricted), add it with a price of zero (if shipping should be free), or add it normally at the end of the loop.
-We use a [CommerceShippingHelper](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-service/src/main/java/com/liferay/commerce/internal/util/CommerceShippingHelperImpl.java) to more easily determine if the order should be free.
+> The next step is to do most of the work in processing (using our previously defined helper methods), so we can more easily call it from the `getCommerceShippingOptions` method.
+In our example, we add an extra step at the end of the processing loop to multiply the amount for normally charged shipping options by a discounted rate.
 >
-> In our example, we also add an extra step at the end of the loop to multiply the amount for normally charged shipping options by a discounted rate.
+> Use the [CommerceShippingHelper](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-service/src/main/java/com/liferay/commerce/internal/util/CommerceShippingHelperImpl.java) to more easily determine if the order should be free.

+#### Call Processing Logic from `getCommerceShippingOptions`

 ```java
 @Override